How much are Medicare Part D premiums?

-The Medicare Part D prescription drug deductible is a maximum of $435 in 2020.
-Some Medicare Part D Prescription Drug plans have deductibles well under this amount and some plans don’t have a deductible.
+The Medicare Part D prescription drug deductible is a maximum of $445 in 2021.
+Some Medicare Part D prescription drug plans have deductibles well under this amount and some plans don’t have a deductible.

-Because of changes adopted in the federal Affordable Care Act, Medicare’s Part D prescription drug coverage gap (i.e., the “donut hole”) is gradually closing.
+Because of changes adopted in the federal Affordable Care Act, Medicare’s Part D prescription drug coverage gap (i.e., the “donut hole”) officially closed in 2020.
 The coverage gap is a temporary limit on what the plan will cover for drugs.
 Not everyone will enter the coverage gap.
 It begins after you and your plan have spent a certain amount for covered drugs.
-In 2020, the coverage gap started when an individual and the Medicare Part D Prescription Drug plan they were enrolled in had spent a total of $ 4,020 on medications.
+In 2021, the coverage gap started when an individual and the Medicare Part D prescription drug plan they were enrolled in had spent a total of $4,130 on medications.

 Prior to 2010, Medicare Part D beneficiaries were responsible for 100 percent of their prescription costs while in the coverage gap.
 But provisions in the Affordable Care Act have allowed the percentage of drug costs that people pay while in the coverage gap to steadily decrease.
-In 2020, Medicare beneficiaries’ cost in the coverage gap for prescription drugs is 25% for brand-name drugs, and 25% for generics.
+From 2020 on, Medicare beneficiaries’ cost in the coverage gap for brand-name and generic prescription drugs is no more than 25% of the drug’s cost.